Business as usual: American League wins its 7th straight All-Star Game

 Fittingly, the first batter of the game was the guy who leads the majors in home runs — Yelich, the NL MVP with 31 homers at the break, hit leadoff for the first time this year.

-Yelich lined out and Verlander quickly fanned Javier Báez and Freddie Freeman to finish his work.
+Yelich lined out and Houston ace Verlander fanned Javier Baez and Freddie Freeman to finish his work.

 Those lively baseballs that Verlander has been complaining about?
 Didn’t bother him a bit.

-Baez came up again in the third with a red bat, stepped out of the box and playfully waved to his pal Francisco Lindor in the AL dugout.
+Baez came up again in the third with a red bat and playfully waved to pal Francisco Lindor in the AL dugout.

-NL starter Hyun-Jin Ryu, deGrom and Luis Castillo threw scoreless innings to keep the NL close in the early going.
+NL starter Hyun-Jin Ryu, deGrom and Luis Castillo threw scoreless innings to keep the NL close early.

-Pittsburgh dynamo Josh Bell was part of the youngest starting lineup in All-Star history, with the NL crew averaging under 26 years old.
+Pittsburgh dynamo Josh Bell was part of the youngest starting lineup in All-Star history, with the NL crew averaging under 26.

 Overall, there were 36 first-timers, a number boosted by the absence of Bryce Harper, Manny Machado, Jose Altuve and several past perennials.
 And consider this: Of the 16 AL pitchers on the 2017 All-Star roster, zero made the roster this year.